Chukotka Autonomous Okrug: Ethnic groups

+^{1} 446 people were registered from administrative databases, and could not declare an ethnicity.
+It is estimated that the proportion of ethnicities in this group is the same as that of the declared group.

 There are 86 recognized ethnic groups in the okrug as of 2021.
 Indigenous peoples make up 37% of the total population.

 Ethnographic maps shows the Yupik peoples as the indigenous population of some villages near Provideniya, Chuvans in the Chuvanskoye village some 100. km west of Markovo, the Evens in some inland areas, and the Chukchi throughout the rest of the region.

 Religion

 The Russian Orthodox Church in Chukotka is represented by the Eparchy (Diocese) of Anadyr and Chukotka (Анадырская и Чукотская епархия).
 The controversial conservative Bishop of Anadyr and Chukotka, Diomid, who had occupied the Anadyr see since 2000 and had been instrumental in the development of the church in the peninsula, was removed by the Holy Synod in the summer of 2008.
 Diomid would later go on to establish a True Orthodox denomination in Chukotka, which has become largely inactive.
 Diomid was succeeded by Mark (Tuzhikov) as he was the acting Archbishop of Khabarovsk at the time.

 The current Russian Orthodox bishop of Chukotka is Ipaty (Golubev) who was installed on 21 August 2018.

 There is also a small evangelical presence in the city of Provideniya, founded by the Moldovan community there.